Endangerment of orangutans: Decline of population

 Due to an expanding global demand for timber in the 1980s, this rate then increased; according to a satellite study, 56% or 2.9 million hectares of tropical rainforests in Kalimantan, Borneo were extracted between 1985 and 2001, with a rapid increase in deforestation rates in the late 1990s.
 The rate of deforestation during this time directly correlates with the decrease in orangutan population, as the species cannot survive in other areas.
 It is estimated that since 1950, the orangutan population has declined by 60%.
 Between 1999 and 2015, the population of Bornean orangutans decreased by 100,000 individuals.

 Although the current population of orangutans is not precisely known, it is estimated that currently there are about 104,000 Bornean orangutans, 14,000 Sumatran orangutans, and 800 Tapanuli orangutans remaining in the wild, and 1,000 are being held in conservation sites.

 Future predictions

-It is predicted that the current rate of forest loss, poaching and illegal pet trading in Borneo will continue, therefore it is presumed that in the next 35 years the population of orangutans will continue to decline an additional 45,000 individuals.
-By 2025, it is estimated that there will be 47,000 Bornean orangutans left in the wild.
+It is predicted that the current rate of forest loss, poaching and illegal pet trading in Borneo will continue, therefore it is presumed that by the 2050s the population of orangutans will continue to decline an additional 45,000 individuals.
+By 2025, it was estimated that there were 47,000 Bornean orangutans left in the wild.